ocadotechnology-university/product-eye/README.md

 ```

 ## Tests
-If you want run test youc have to write:
+If you want run tests, you have to write:

 ```bash
 npm test